-Both WordPress and Magento come pre-installed with adequate SEO tools, but these may be enhanced with a few modifications and plugins.
+Both WordPress and Magento come pre-installed with adequate SEO tools and capacities, as well as enhancement coming from modules and plugins.

 It’s critical to use WordPress themes that are well-coded and adhere to best practices, as well as to install a plugin like Yoast SEO to handle key per-page information such as custom page names and meta descriptions.